Eleanore Sullivan: Biography

-Eleanora Franchi was the daughter of a tailor in the Republic of Lucca.
-She was active as a ballet dancer and at the age of fifteen married a dancer in a travelling theater company, Martini, but was widowed soon after.
-At the Carnival in Venice, she met Charles Eugene, Duke of Württemberg, and became his mistress.
-With him she had two children: Eugen Franchi, born on 5 October 1768, and Eleonore Franchi, born on 17 January 1771, who was created Freiin von Franquemont.
+Eleonore Franchi (17 January 1771 – 1833), who was created Freiin von Franquemont, married in 1792 to Jean François Louis Marie, Comte d'Orsay (15 June 1772 – 26 December 1843), and had issue.

 Active as a courtesan, Eleanore was at one point a lover of Joseph II, Holy Roman Emperor, but was exiled by his mother, Maria Theresa of Austria.
 In Paris she married an Irish officer named Sullivan and followed him to India.
 Once there, she met Quintin Craufurd and became his mistress before returning to Europe with him.

 From 1780, she lived with Craufurd as his hostess at the Rue de Clichy in Paris, where she attracted attention for her charm.
 From 1789 to 1799, Axel von Fersen, a friend of Craufurd, had a sexual relationship with her.
 Their relationship has been analyzed by those biographers and historians who wish to conclude whether Axel von Fersen and Marie Antoinette ever physically consummated their relationship.
 Fersen's relationship with Sullivan is confirmed to have been sexual, and his sister and confidant Sophie Piper reproached him for it out of consideration for the feelings of Marie Antoinette: "I truly hope that she will never find out about this, for it would give her great pain", and: "Think of Her, the poor one, spare her such mortal sorrows!".
 Sophie von Fersen was her brother's confidant in his love relationship with Marie Antoinette, just as he was also his sister's confidant in her extramarital affair with Baron Evert Taube.
 In their correspondence, he usually referred to Marie Antoinette simply as "Her" with a capital letter.
 Out of consideration of the reputation of the late queen Marie Antoinette, the correspondence of Axel von Fersen was later censored and to some extent even burned when it included material which was considered to be harmful to the memory of the deceased queen.